mayamccann/Password-Generator-for-Employees/README.md

 ## 💡 User Story

-AS A Bootcamp student with backgorund knowledge with HTML and CSS I WANT to build a webpage that showcases my professional portfolio SO THAT I can create a webpage that offers Users exposure to learning and reviewing the knowledge I have obtained within the computer science field.
+AS A Bootcamp student with knowledge with JavaScript, HTML and CSS I WANT to build a webpage that showcases my Password Generator SO THAT I can share a webpage that offers Users exposure to learning and reviewing the knowledge I have obtained within the computer science field.
+I WANT to focus on catering to a target market of employers, so that my Password Generator can be useful to businesses' employees.